camunda/camunda-8-js-sdk/CONTRIBUTING.md

 To run the integration tests against Self-Managed, you can use either your own Self-Managed instance, or start one locally using Docker.

-To start one locally, run `docker compose -f docker/docker-compose.yml up -d`.
+To start one locally, run `docker compose -f docker-compose-modeler.yaml -f docker-compose-multitenancy.yml up -d`.

 Put the following credentials in the environment: